 SURVEILLANCE TECHNOLOGY: Any device or system designed, used, or intended to be used to collect, retain, process, or share audio, electronic, visual, location, thermal, olfactory, or similar information associated with, or capable of being associated with, any specific individual or group of specific individuals by the Police Department for law enforcement purposes.
-Examples of surveillance technologies include, but are not limited to: cell site simulators (stingrays); automatic license plate readers; gunshot detectors; facial recognition software; gait analysis software; surveillance enabled or capable light bulbs or light fixtures; social media monitoring software; video cameras that record audio or video and can transmit or be remotely accessed; and software designed to integrate or analyze data from surveillance technology, including surveillance target tracking and predictive policing software based on surveillance.
+Examples of surveillance technologies include, but are not limited to: cell site simulators (stingrays); automatic license plate readers; gunshot detectors; facial recognition software; gait analysis software; video cameras that record audio or video and can transmit or be remotely accessed; and software designed to integrate or analyze data from surveillance technology, including surveillance target tracking and predictive policing software based on surveillance.
 The enumeration of surveillance technology examples herein shall not be interpreted as an endorsement or approval of their use by the Police Department.